Chapter 3:

 She hits a branch on the way down.

 It fails to support her and bends to slide her down to the forest floor below.
-But not before snapping back to give her a nice sharp cut on her head and take her hat.
+But not before snapping back to give her a sharp cut on her head and take her hat.

 She spins and falls using her right arm to brace the fall.